raymonable/raymonable/README.md

 # Hi!
 I'm Raymond.

+> :warning: please note that i am working on several private repositories i'm NOT a loser:bangbang:

 I am a self-taught programmer who is either working on obtaining a CompTIA certification or has already obtained it (I won't remember to update this when this changes).<br>
 Most of the programming languages (and formats) I know & are comfortable with: